Adrian helmet: World War I

 Consequently, the French staff ordered development of a metal helmet that could protect soldiers from the shrapnel of exploding artillery shells.
 Intendant-General Louis Adrian designed a helmet which was adopted by the French military and named after him.
 Since soldiers in trenches were also vulnerable to shrapnel exploding above their heads, a deflector crest was added along the helmet's axis.
-Branch insignia in the form of a grenade for line infantry and cavalry, a bugle horn for chasseurs, crossed cannon for artillery, an anchor for colonial troops and a crescent for North African units was attached to the front.
+Branch insignia in the form of a flaming grenade for line infantry and cavalry, a bugle horn for chasseurs, flaming grenade and crossed cannon for artillery, an anchor for colonial troops and a crescent for North African units was attached to the front.
 Contrary to common misconception, the Adrian helmet, and other World War I helmets, were not designed to protect the wearer from direct impact by rifle or machine gun cartridges, but shrapnel from indirect fire.